 Boondocking on BLM land in Kofa National Wildlife Refuge

-If you’re trying to keep your RV cool while you go to work for the day or while you’re out hiking in high temperatures on BLM land, then insulated RV window covers might be a great option, and used along with an air conditioner can make a huge difference for your electrical usage.
+If you’re trying to keep your RV cool while you go to work for the day or while you’re out hiking in high temperatures on BLM land, then insulated RV window covers might be a great option.
+When they are used along with an air conditioner, that can make a huge difference in your electrical usage.

-Not only will clogged filters stop the air from flowing freely through your AC vents, they can also get inside the RV air conditioner itself and inhibit its performance.
+Not only will dust-clogged filters stop the air from flowing freely through your A/C vents, but the dust can also get inside the RV air conditioner itself and inhibit its performance.

-Dirty air conditioning fins and coils can cause the life of your ac unit to be dramatically shortened, and if you think it’s hot now, wait until you have NO a/c because your unit has died and you’re waiting on a backorder.
+Dirty air conditioning fins and coils can cause the life of your A/C unit to be dramatically shortened, and if you think it’s hot now, wait until you have no A/C because your unit has died, and now you’re waiting on a backorder.

 RV Air Conditioners are not cheap, so regular RV air conditioner maintenance can cost less than having to replace your RV’s A/C.